← Back to Stories

 Key details reported by multiple sources:

-• Jai Arrow (30) announced immediate retirement from NRL due to motor neurone disease (MND) diagnosis on 2026-05-20
+• Jai Arrow, 30, announced his retirement from the NRL on 2026-05-20 due to a motor neurone disease (MND) diagnosis

-• Arrow won the George Piggins Medal as South Sydney’s player of the year in 2025
+• Arrow was named South Sydney’s player of the year in 2025 (George Piggins Medal)

-• Arrow’s diagnosis was confirmed at a press conference in Sydney on 2026-05-20, attended by South Sydney CEO Blake Solly and coach Wayne Bennett
+• Arrow’s diagnosis was confirmed at a press conference on 2026-05-20 with South Sydney CEO Blake Solly and coach Wayne Bennett present

-• MND is a terminal neurological disease with no cure; average survival time after diagnosis is 2.5 years, though some live over 10 years
+• MND is a terminal neurological disease with an average survival time of 2.5 years after diagnosis, though 5–10% survive over 10 years

 Points of Difference